-A. The risk management division of the general services department shall provide workers' compensation coverage for all public employees, as defined in the Workers' Compensation Act [Chapter 52, Article 1 NMSA 1978], of all state agencies regardless of the hazards of their employment.
+A. The risk management division of the general services department shall provide workers' compensation coverage for all public employees, as defined in the Workers'

+Compensation Act [this article], of all state agencies regardless of the hazards of their employment.

 B. The director of the risk management division shall ascertain the most economical means of providing such coverage and may secure a policy or policies of insurance to provide the coverage required.
 The director of the risk management division shall collect or transfer funds from each agency to cover the agency's respective share of the cost of the coverage.